 Reviewers should identify relevant published work that has not been cited by the authors.
 Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
 A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.

 Disclosure and Conflict of Interest

 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

 Duties of Authors

-The authors of the original research report should present an accurate report of the work done as well as an objective discussion of the significance of the research.
-The underlying data should be accurately represented in the paper.
-A manuscript must contain sufficient details and references to allow others to imitate the work.
-Fraudulent or intentionally inaccurate statements constitute unethical and unacceptable behavior.
+Authors should present an accurate account of the work performed as well as an objective discussion of its significance.
+Underlying data should be represented accurately in the paper.
+A paper should contain sufficient detail and references to permit others to replicate the work wherever possible.
+Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.